 Valuable basic tips on how to use the computer to improve the look of your sketches.
 Shows also some digital effects and tricks

 This is the book I learned a lot about coloring.
-Actually my whole coloring technique is based on the rules shown in “Fashion Illustration for Designers”.
-Shows how to color evenly, how to build shadows and color different textiles.
+Actually my whole coloring technique is based on the rules shown here.
+You can read more about the coloring materials that I use in this post.

 Apart from the precious step by step tips that can really guide you through the process I need to mention that every time I open this book a huge wave of inspiration gets onto my head.
 The illustrations are so beautiful that you can’t just stand like this – you feel an urge to grab a pencil and improve your skills like immediately!